 Mr Franon Wilson

 Mr. Geoffrey Brown Sr.

 Mr. Frank Carey (Longest Serving President)

 Ms. Patricia Birch

-The real estate industry is growing at a fast pace and the Board of Directors of BREA faces the serious challenge of promoting and maintaining high ethical standards, and offering further education for its 400 members.
+The real estate industry is growing at a fast pace and the Board of Directors of BREA faces the serious challenge of promoting and maintaining high ethical standards, and offering further education for in excess of 700 members.